 Lender Match is a key resource offered by the Small Business Administration (SBA).
 It has four simple workflows to get help.
 For instance, you may describe your loan needs, get matched to relevant lenders who express interest in your loan, talk to lenders, and apply for a loan.

 It even provides an abbreviated checklist for you to go through before applying for a loan.

 5. National Latina Business Women Association- IE

-The Entrepreneurs’ Organization (EO) is a global, peer-to-peer network of more than 12,000+ influential business owners with 175 chapters in 55 countries.
-The way it helps its member is via a close-knit member forum, global events, chapter events, mentorship, and executive education.
+The EntreprenEntrepreneurs’tion (EO) is a global, peer-to-peer network of more than 12,000+ influential business owners with 175 chapters in 55 countries.
+It helps its member via a close-knit member forum, global events, chapter events, mentorship, and executive education.

-It is the first women-led, next generation venture capital firm.
+It is the first women-led, next-generation venture capital firm.
 The firm has invested in a diverse range of startups and has not restricted itself to a certain geography.
-Back in 2020 it closed a $15M debut fund to help female founders launch new startups.
+In 2020 it closed a $15M debut fund to help female founders launch new startups.